-- Oversee mentoring at the building level. - Ensure evaluation procedures are implemented. - Conduct evaluations, including mid-year of any teacher rated ineffective or partially effective in the most recent annual summative evaluation; and - Ensure that Corrective Action Plans are implemented. - Identify professional development opportunities; - May choose to: Support the Principal in creating a schedule of observations, monitor progress of observations and conferences.
+- Oversee mentoring at the building level. - Ensure evaluation procedures are implemented. - Conduct evaluations, including mid-year of any teacher rated ineffective or partially effective in the most recent annual summative evaluation; and - Ensure that Corrective Action Plans are implemented; and - Identify professional development opportunities; and - May choose to: Support the Principal in creating a schedule of observations and monitor the progress of observations and conferences.

-In addition, members of the ScIP may choose to pursue other locally-determined responsibilities, such as the following:
+In addition, members of the ScIP may choose to pursue other locally determined responsibilities, such as the following: